 Acquired Writing Skills

-For the last few years I have been regularly writing blogs.
-My articles has been published in the International Coach Federation’s blog among few other places.
+For the last few years, I have been regularly writing blogs.
+My articles have been published in the International Coach Federation’s blog among a few other places.
 Writing has become a great tool for my self-expression and I feel honored when my readers tell me that they find it meaningful and easy to read.
 Not to mention I got to read a lot of fascinating books along the way.

 Got to Make a Quality Difference in My Clients’ Lives

 When I needed to do an assignment for my Coach certification class, JD, my friend for 20 years was the only person who agreed to be my guinea pig.
 A few years after our coaching engagement, JD said that it had helped him to accomplish his lifelong desire to complete his Ph.D. despite all the challenges he had been having.
 Another client, a mid-level manager at Microsoft is now better prepared to deal with ambiguous situations and is leveraging his team and partners more effectively.

 I am not a good match for everyone.
 So far ~90% of my clients had a very positive tangible outcome from working with me.
 The common result is their quality of life got better, they became happier.
 It has been very rewarding to see my clients finding their own solutions.
 I recently got nominated for Career Coach of the Year by ICF WA chapter; my take is, it is my clients who make the best coach I can be!

 Oh, yes I almost forgot to tell you I got an “unusually high score” in the coaching certification (CPC) exam.
 For the high achiever in me, it is not easy to pat on my back and say “great job”!
 However, forcing me to write about all these has definitely helped to notice and be more grateful for this journey of learning and discovery.
 While I do have my own very hard challenges in this new path, the sense of awakening and the authentic happiness I experience these days is absolutely priceless!